LGN520/farreach-public/benchmark.md

 	+ In nocache/config.ini, set workloadmode, total_server_logical_num, and per-server logical_server_idxes accordingly
 		* If workloadmode=0, also set bottleneck_serveridx_for_rotation and total_server_logical_num_for_rotation accordingly (NOTE: total_server_logical_num_for_rotation must = total_server_logical_num here)
 	+ Under the main client, perform the loading phase and backup for evaluation time reduction
-		* Launch nocache/ in switch and servers
+		* Sync nocache/ including the new nocache/config.ini to all machines
+		* In switch, launch and configure nocache switch by start_switch.sh and launchswitchtestebed.sh in nocache/
-		* Run `bash scripts/remote/load_and_backup.sh`, which will kill servers after backup
+		* Run `bash scripts/remote/load_and_backup.sh`, which will launch and kill servers automatically
 - Workload analysis for each workload (e.g., workloada)
 	+ Under the main client
 		* Update workload_name with the workload in keydump/config.ini